jorgebucaran/hyperapp/docs/architecture/dispatch.md

 ## Example 3 - Immutable state

-When learning HyperApp and during the developemt it can sometimes be useful to guarantee states are not mutated by mistake, let's use `stateMiddleware` above to create an augmented dispatch for state immutability:
+When learning HyperApp and during developemt it can sometimes be useful to guarantee states are not mutated by mistake, let's use `stateMiddleware` above to create an augmented dispatch for state immutability:

 ```js
 // a proxy prohibiting mutation